Skip to content

 Each winner received a certificate and an original graphic by the artist and filmmaker Franz Winzentsen.

-category DVD/Blu-ray
+Category DVD/Blu-ray

 Winner of the Willy Haas Award, Category Books: